vaibhavkri/Trendnxt-Projects/README.md

-# Trendnxt-Projects
+# TrendNxt
- Wipro Trendnxt Hands on projects
+ TrendNxt Hands on